 3. Temperature.
 Set the temperature anywhere between 18-20 degrees Celsius.
 Science shows this is an ideal temperature to improve sleep quality.
 For some, this may be too cold.
 The point here is to make sure that you don’t sleep in too cold or too hot of an environment.

 4. Sleep and wake up at regular times.
 Our body has an internal body clock and is highly effected by our sleeping patterns.
 The more you can wake up and sleep at regular times, the more stable and adjusted your body clock will be.
 In turn, this will keep your biological clock in check and allow your body functions to perform at optimal levels.

 5. Avoid all technology.
 All of the above points are important, but this one is especially important to pay attention to given the era we live in.
 Mobile phones, laptops and tablets are highly used in today’s age.
 Based on experience working with clients, many have the habit of using their mobile phones or any other device prior to sleeping as a way to put them asleep.
 The fact of the matter is the blue light from such devices actually disrupt sleep, negatively affecting both quantity and quality.

 There is no better feeling than getting a good night’s sleep.
 The amount of energy we have, the better mood we’re in, the greater concentration and focus levels all enhance sleep quality and quantity.
-The better you sleep, the better nutrition decisions you’ll make.
+The better you sleep, the better nutrition decisions you’ll make and the more weight-loss you’ll experience.
 Sleep like a baby😊